stevleibelt/incubator/web/blog/static_page_generator/idea.md

 * supports tags
 * supports markdown
 * a cronjob/or manually triggerd generation of parts possible (to fetch rss entries by other sites)
+* a cronjob/or manually triggerd generation of articles
 * cli generator
     * hook or event based for easy up extension
     * generate file/entry/parts based content
     * generate all (reset of old content)
 * rss and atom feed generation
 * internal linking
+* pure php array configuration

 Nice To Have
 ------------

+* rest api to simple
+    * add an entry (generation done on the server)
+    * add media
+    * trigger cronjobs
 * supports restructured text
 * search
 * comments